leighrobertson512/blog/content/classes/2019-winter-code-em.md

 ## One Thing to Remember
 Writing code that other humans can understand is pretty much the point of programming languages.

+## Assignment
+Flipping next class, so review [this](decks/intro-to-code.html) before the next class.
+This presentation does not include the notes -- see if you remember the terms and look them up if necessary.
+Fire up the Python interpreter if needed to remember lists, tuples, classes and functions (methods).

 ## Setup
 Cloud9 environments.